(Ralph) Dale Earnhardt, Sr.

-Dale Earnhardt won 76 races in the Nascar cup series in the years and his first in 1979 at Bristol and last win being at Talladega in 2000.
-The driver had won 7 championships (tied with Richard Petty for the most).
+Dale Earnhardt won 76 races in the NASCAR Winston Cup Series in the years and his first in 1979 at Bristol and last win being at Talladega in 2000.
+The driver had won seven championships (tied with Richard Petty for the most).

 Tropes commonly associated with Dale Earnhardt include:

 - Anyone Can Die: Dale was probably one of the last drivers any one would have expected.